Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Drive system control

-where $K_{p,m} = 2 \zeta_{m} \omega_{m} M$, and $K_{i,m} = \omega_{m}^{2} M$ are control gains with $\omega_{m}$, typically chosen significantly separated from the driveline shaft harmonics, and $\zeta_{m}$ close to 1.
-Here, $\mathrm{sat}$ denotes the presence of integrator anti-windup.
-Through the coordinate transformation \eqref{Mdc} and controller \eqref{speedcontrol_eq}, system \eqref{system_eq} becomes a three-mass system
+where $K_{p,m}$, and $K_{i,m}$ are control gains, and where $\mathrm{sat}$ denotes the presence of integrator anti-windup.
+We shall now see the effects of the coordinate transformation \eqref{Mdc} and controller \eqref{speedcontrol_eq} on system \eqref{system_eq}. \begin{proposition} Assume that the state-space $\mathcal{X}$ admits only positive values for $w_{dc}$, $w_1$ and $w_2$.
+Define the resulting mass-spring-damper elements as